‘And when I am ill, it is He who cures me.’

 The latest Coronavirus follows a number of recent health emergencies including Ebola, SARS and MERS.
 It comes from a family of viruses that cause illness ranging from the common cold to more severe diseases such as SARS.
 These viruses were originally transmitted between animals and people.
 SARS was believed to have been transmitted from certain cats to humans while MERS travelled from a type of camel to humans.
 This latest discovered virus seems to have originated from bats although the place it was first discovered from – a market in China, was not selling bats, however other animals were being sold illegally.

-As this virus has no known cure at the moment, it could make us fearful of catching it and this leads to a different way of looking at certain people who you may suspect of carrying the virus, without any evidence at all.
-At these times, it is important to keep a level head and ensure that validity of any news and make sure not to spread any unverified information thereby causing confusion and panic.
+At these times, it is important to keep a level head and ensure the validity of any news and make sure not to spread any unverified information thereby causing confusion and panic.
 As Allah says:

 ‘O you who have believed, if there comes to you a disobedient one with information, investigate, lest you harm a people out of ignorance and become, over what you have done, regretful.’